Renewable energy in South Africa: Renewable Energy Feed-In Tariff (2009–2011)

-Renewable Energy Independent Power Producers Procurement Programme (Since 2011)
+Renewable Energy Independent Power Producer Procurement Programme (since 2011)

-South Africa first introduced the Renewable Energy Independent Power Producers Procurement Programme (REI4P) in 2011.
+South Africa first introduced the Renewable Energy Independent Power Producer Procurement Programme (REI4P) in 2011.
 The program includes an initiative to install 17.8GW of renewable energy in South Africa before 2030.
 The goal of the REI4P is to reduce greenhouse gas emissions while minimizing the country's reliance on non-renewable energy sources such as nuclear and coal.
 REI4P also works to promote local manufacturing of materials used in the renewable energy sector.

-Tax Incentive (Since 2016)
+Tax incentive (since 2016)

 To incentivize the further rollout of renewable energy generation by the private sector, the South African Revenue Service has of 1 January 2016 amended the Income Tax Act No. 58 of 1962 to include accelerated depreciation for renewable energy assets commissioned by a tax paying entity.
 This tax incentive is not limited to new renewable generation systems.

-Photovoltaic Solar Energy Generation
+Photovoltaic solar energy generation

-Government plans make a special provision for photovoltaic systems that are smaller or equal to 1 MW_{p} (Megawatt peak) in section 12 B of the Tax Act.
+Government plans make a special provision for photovoltaic systems that are smaller or equal to 1 MW_{p} (megawatt peak) in section 12 B of the Tax Act.
 Owners can depreciate the investment 100% in the first year.

 Depreciating the photovoltaic solar system 100% in the first year grants the taxpayer a tax shield due to saved income tax.
 This provides, in effect, a 28% discount on the photovoltaic solar system.
 The tax shield applies even if the photovoltaic solar system is installed mid-year.
 By partially financing the photovoltaic solar system through debt, systems can achieve a repayment time of 1 year.
 Systems subsequently achieve ongoing electricity savings for each year of operation.

-Other Renewable Energy Generation
+Other renewable energy generation

 Wind power, concentrated solar power (CSP), biomass, photovoltaic systems exceeding 1 MW_{p}, hydropower not exceeding 30 MW as well as biomass systems are also incentivized through an accelerated depreciation with the following schedule: